kudobuilder/kudo/docs/concepts.md

 Operator typically define several plans.
 Plans capture the individual steps of operational tasks.
 Think of them as runbooks written in a structured way that can be executed by software.
 Plans are made up of phases, and phases have one or more steps.

-Every OperatorVersion must contain `deploy` plan which is the default plan to deploy that application to cluster.
+Every OperatorVersion must contain a `deploy` plan which is the default plan to deploy an application to the cluster.
 For more complex systems, you would want to define a plan for backup and restore or upgrade.

 ## PlanExecution